Azure/azure-sdk-for-python/sdk/maps/azure-maps-search/README.md

 print(result1)
 ```

+### Working with exist library for Search

-This sample demonstrates how to perform search inside geometry by given target such as `pizza` and  geo_interface property from other existing packages such as `shapely`.
+This sample demonstrates how to working with other existing packages such as `shapely` to perform search inside geometry by given target such as `pizza`.

 ```python
 maps_search_client = MapsSearchClient(credential=AzureKeyCredential(subscription_key))